meri-imperiumi/handbook/docs/systems/communications.md

 Our RUTX11 is configured to use Starlink for uplink when available, and to use the two LTE SIMs as fallback.
 ### Ocean data

-We use a Global Roam plan with the Starlink, giving unlimited Internet in coastal areas in countries that support it.
+We use a Personal Maritime plan with the Starlink, giving unlimited Internet in coastal areas worldwide.

 For offshore use, we need to enable the metered _Ocean Data_ feature.
 This is done in the _Account -> Subscription -> Data Usage_ screen of the Starlink app.

+Ocean Data is paid by the Gb, and devices ought to have data saving enabled to conserve budget.
 ### Backup Starlink

 There is a second Starlink Mini device in its original packaging in the technical compartment, stored together with a power cable that works from the 12V cigarette lighter socket.
 This device should be able to get online for 1h after initial start-up to make it possible to enable a plan for it.